opencircular/docs/6_open-circular-net.md

         - road closures?
         - weather?
     - Eventually a MATCH is made for the SMART ROUTE...for example 50 pickups for collector A.
-5. After the match is made the oracle sends out a message to everyone in the route and they can accept of reject (within an expiration date).
+5. After the match is made the oracle sends out a message to everyone in the route and they can accept or reject (within an expiration date).
     - The message contains the:
         - fee amount (if any)
         - the value split (if any)